Emblems in stone and wind. Chapter I

 The Egyptian Coptic church is one of Christianity's most ancient churches.
 Based in Egypt, it was almost always present here, as this country was ruled by Egypt for long periods of History.

-The typical Coptic cross with the inscription in the ancient Coptic alphabet "Jesus Christ Son of God".
+The standard Coptic cross features an inscription in the ancient Coptic alphabet that reads "Jesus Christ, Son of God".

-The Entrance to the patriarchate near the nineth station of the Cross.
-There the church uses the Cross Crosslet.
+The entrance to the patriarchate is located near the ninth station of the Cross, where the church employs the Cross Crosslet.

 The Ethiopian patriarchate